 {Editor’s note: This Appendix is temporarily contained in this Supplement for reference purposes whilst this Supplement is being developed.
 It will be removed at the time of Approval.}

+Any H.248 interface (or Control Association) may be either operated with our without a profile (which may be termed as profile-full and profile-less modes).
+The profile mode is controlled via the ServiceChangeProfile parameter.
+The applied H.248 protocol version would be specified in the profile-full mode (see clause 6.3 in the profile definition template Appendix III/[ITU-T H.248.1]).

-The real goody of H.248 profile specifications is the fact that individual H.248 protocol elements may be gradually supported (or not).
-Thus, the stepwise introduction of H.248.1 Version 3 capabilities could be easily achieved when using a profile specification (“which is the case in 3GPP”).
+The real goody of profile-full mode and their H.248 profile specifications is the fact that individual H.248 protocol elements may be gradually supported (or not).
+Thus, the stepwise introduction of H.248.1 version-specific capabilities could be easily achieved when using a profile specification.
+It may be reminded that the purpose of the profile versioning concept itself inherently aims support of gradual capability upgrading.

+The stepwise introduction method may be illustrated at the example of a profile with H.248.1 Version 2 support, the request of IEPS indicator introduction and the question of upgrading towards V3.
 Figure III.1 depicts the two basic up versioning strategies, either full (I) or just partial (II) support of V3 capabilities.